bahildebrand/oss-2025-presentation/slides.md

 }
 ```

-✅ Address fits in range → it's in `memfaultd`
+✅ Address fits in range → it's in `trigger-coredump`

 --